Watch Out! (Alexisonfire album): Background and production

 Alexisonfire released their self-titled debut studio album in October 2002.
 It spawned music videos for "Pulmonary Archery", "Counterparts and Number Them", and "Water Wings (And Other Poolside Fashion Faux Pas)", all of which achieved success on the TV channel MuchMusic and its sister channel MuchLoud.
 The album would eventually sell 30,000 copies in Canada, and peak at number 127 in that country.
 Throughout 2003, the band promoted the album with two Canadian tours, and four treks across the United States.

 For their next album, the band were told to go with a popular producer, and to record at a big studio.
 Instead, Watch Out! was produced by the band and Julius Butty; sessions were held at Butty's home studio close to Hamilton, Ontario.
 Butty also acted as engineer and mixer; Brett Zilahi mastered the album.

-Composition
+Music and lyrics

 Watch Out! is a post-hardcore album, which saw more of a focus on Green's melodic singing, and less emphasis on Pettit's screaming.
 According to guitarist Wade MacNeil, the closing track of their debut, "Pulmonary Archery", incorporated the "atmospheric sound" that the band expanded upon with Watch Out!.
 Pettit expanded on this by the saying the band were listening to a lot of ambient rock acts, such as the Appleseed Cast and Mogwai.
 "Accidents" was written in the basement of MacNeil's mother's house.
 "Side Walk When She Walks" uses metal guitar riffs and different tempo changes.
 "No Transitory" opens mid-screaming.
 "Sharks and Danger" is a darker track that was reminiscent of "Spike" (2003) by the Network.

+Lyrical themes explored on the album include soul-searching.